Building Relationships While Improving Lives

 My team is the cornerstone of the practice: They are compassionate, supportive and committed to keeping people smiling during visits.
 They appreciate how each patient is special and are attentive to and respectful of their needs.
 I couldn’t be more proud of the people in the practice and love how they ensure every patient knows they are important and valued.

 Before becoming a dentist, I completed a Bachelor of Science in computer science at Case Western Reserve University.
 After working as an engineer for five years and writing software for MRI scanners, I realized I needed a career where I connected with and helped people.

 So I returned to school, at Case Western Reserve University School of Dental Medicine and completed my Doctor of Dental Medicine degree.

 Since receiving my dental degree, I’ve actively sought continuing education.
 Dentistry is a constantly evolving field: New techniques, along with advances in technology and materials, mean faster, better care and stronger results.
 It’s my responsibility to stay current on these developments.

 I’ve focused on implant restorations.
 These can be complicated, but with proper planning, clear communication with the surgeon, and working with a quality lab, beautiful results are achieved!

 Beyond the Office

 I grew up in Bay Village and now live in Hudson with my husband, Ed, and my dachshund, Gregory.
-Solon Family Dental keeps me busy, but when I have time, I love watching the Indians and Cavs (even though Lebron is gone).
-I also, sometimes, even watch the Browns on Sundays.
+Solon Family Dental keeps me busy, but when I have time, I love to read and I enjoy watching the Guardians and Cavs.